www.troop2el.org

 Boards of Review

-When a Scout has completed all the requirements for a rank, he appears before a board of review composed of members of the Troop committee.
+When a Scout has completed all the requirements for a rank, they appear before a Board of Review composed of members of the Troop Committee.
+Boards of Review are scheduled for the first Troop meeting of the month.
 The purpose of the review is not an examination.
-Rather it is to determine the Scout's attitude and acceptance of Scouting's ideals; to ensure that the requirements have been met for advancement, to discuss the Scout's experiences in the Troop and the Troop's program, and to encourage him to keep working towards advancement.
-A Board of Review may also be held to counsel a boy about his lack of progress toward advancement.
+Rather it is to determine the Scout's attitude and acceptance of Scouting's ideals; to ensure that the requirements have been met for advancement, to discuss the Scout's experiences in the Troop and the Troop's program, and to encourage them to keep working towards advancement.
+A Board of Review may also be held to counsel a scout about his lack of progress toward advancement.